gwanryo/com-grapher/README.md

 npm run rebuild
 ```

-5. Rebuild electron
+5. Rebuild electron:
 ```bash
 ./node_modules/.bin/electron-rebuild
 ```

 6. *(Windows only)* To build executable, run this command.
-This will create **dist** folder with installer and portable.
+This will create **dist** folder with installer and portable:
 ```bash
 npm install -g electron-builder electron-builder install-app-deps